fhumbertodf/dicionario/Textos01.md

 ## 008 - Mark's Big Game.

->*Mark's favourite sport is hockey.
+>*Mark's favorite sport is hockey.
 He is 15 years old.
-Mark practises three times a week.
+Mark practices three times a week.
 Practices are two hours long.
 Mark plays one game a week.
 Mark is a good hockey player.